howard-ss/GitExampleReciptes/mug-brownie.md

 Often times, I will skip the microwave stage, and just eat the brownie mix.
 There no egg in it, so it's not even a salmonella risk!

+I stumbled upon the mug-brownie recipe while scrolling through social media late at night.
+They couldn't resist trying it and was blown away by the gooey, chocolatey goodness.

 What you need
 =============